jibbius/jackbarker-com-au/_posts/2017-08-28-raspberry-pi-photo-booth-6.markdown

 If you find that any of your photos get "corrupted" (usually the last one the was saved), then installing a shutdown button is one method to correct this.

-There are plenty of tutorials for doing this online and is a great feature to include.
+There are [plenty of tutorials](https://www.raspberrypi.org/magpi/off-switch-raspberry-pi/){:target="_blank"} for doing this online and is a great feature to include.

+My code actually includes an "Exit app" feature if you attach a button across GPIO pin 13 and ground (which can also be used to avoid corrupting images).

 ### Saving photos to the cloud

 Another method to prevent data loss is to backup your photos to the cloud.

-Dropbox is a great (free) solution to this problem, and can be installed on a Raspberry Pi without difficulty.
+Dropbox is a great (free) solution to this problem, and can be installed on a Raspberry Pi - albeit with some challenge.

+We'll be looking at this further in **part 8**, but there are some other ways to do this described [here](https://www.raspberrypi.org/magpi/dropbox-raspberry-pi/){:target="_blank"}.

 ## Next article
 For the [next article]({{ "/photo-booth/7" | prepend: site.url }}) in this series, I'll be talking about some tips for your <strong>photo booth's debut</strong>, and ideally how to keep your big day "stress free".